Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning

-We design a defense mechanism, \schemens, to eliminate the data leakage risks incurred by GAN-based inference attacks.
-Note that the victim $V$ is also called the \emph{defender} in this paper since the defense method is performed by $V$.
-In \schemens, we propose to obfuscate the visual features of training images fed into the federated classifier.
-The problem is how to incur little accuracy degradation when training the federated classifier on the obfuscated images.
+In this section, we introduce the proposed defense mechanism, \schemens, for mitigating the data leakage risks posed by GAN-based inference attacks.
+Note that the victim $V$ is also referred to as the \emph{defender} in this paper, as they are responsible for implementing the defense method.

-In our scheme, to protect the private dataset $X$, the defender first trains a CGAN model based on $X$, then generates a shadow image set $X'$ via this CGAN and mixes $X'$ with $X$ to generate the final training images $\hat{X}$ (Fig.~\ref{fig-myscheme}).
-We design new loss functions for the defender's GAN to guarantee that the classification feature maps of $X'$ are similar to that of $X$, meanwhile the visual features of $X'$ are hardly distinguishable to human, such that the images restored by the attack's GAN will demonstrate little plausible visual features.